ManavMehta-Official/TicTacToe-AI/index.md

 2) You would need to download `python` and `pygame` <br>
 3) Any text editor **(Visual Studio Code recommended)**. <br>

+## Installation

+For direct Installation you can [Click Here!](https://github.com/ManavMehta-Official/TicTacToe-AI/archive/refs/heads/main.zip) or you can Navigate to the [main repository](https://github.com/ManavMehta-Official/TicTacToe-AI) and download from there.

 ## Understanding how to play

 **1) Once you launch `runner.py` the pygame window would launch and you would see the following screen:** <br>